Ange Postecoglou has already won over quite a few doubters since being appointed as Celtic manager.

 Perhaps buoyed by Jansen's success in Glasgow, Celtic would opt for another left field appointment in the summer of 1998.
 They recruited Jozef Venglos, a Slovakia native who had over 30 years of managerial experience, mostly in Eastern Europe.

 Venglos had experienced plenty of success in international football, leading Czechoslovakia to a 1976 European Championship victory.
-His only previous experience came during a brief spell in charge of Aston Villa in the early 90s.
+His only previous British experience came during a brief spell in charge of Aston Villa in the early 90s.

 His sole season at Celtic was hardly a success.
 Having managed to wrestle the league title back from Rangers in the previous campaign, their season got off to a disastrous start when they would win only three of their first ten league games.